-A Complete Guide to the Google Penguin Algorithm Update
+A Complete Guide To the Google Penguin Algorithm Update

 There have been a number of updates and refreshes to the Penguin algorithm since it was launched in 2012, and possibly a number of other tweaks that have gone down in history as unknown algorithm updates.

-This wasn’t a change to the algorithm itself, but a refresh of the data within it.
+This wasn’t a change to the algorithm itself, but the first refresh of the data within it.

-In this instance, websites that had initially been affected by the launch who had been proactive in clearing up their link profiles saw some recovery, while others who hadn’t been caught by Penguin first time round saw an impact.
+In this instance, websites that had initially been affected by the launch and had been proactive in clearing up their link profiles saw some recovery, while others who hadn’t been caught by Penguin the first time round saw an impact.

-While this was another data refresh, I feel this is worth mentioning as it didn’t only affect queries in the English language, but also affected international queries.
+This was another data refresh.
+It affected queries in the English language, as well as affected international queries.

 Weather report: Penguin data refresh coming today.
 0.3% of English queries noticeably affected.
 Details: http://t.co/Esbi2ilX